preranadesai/SamplePaint/README.md

 To run the app, clone the SamplePaint repo and import the project into Android Studio.
 The application include the unit test that tests various functionality of the application.

+### SDK Version

+Min SDK Version: 15

+Target SDK Version: 20

 ### Author
 Prerana Desai

 ### Open Source Project Used

 The ColorPicker used in this application is taken from [ColorPickerCollection](https://github.com/gabrielemariotti/colorpickercollection) an open source GitHub project.
+Made following updates to the code
+- Added Black color to the palatte
+- The ColorPickerDialog remembers the selected color on orientation change